 I've heard that learning a second language can help delay the onset of Alzheimer's disease.
 Is this true?

-There may be benefits of being bilingual.
-Several studies have shown that if you know two or more languages — and you've been diagnosed as likely to develop Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
-Researchers believe being bilingual or multilingual helps develop your brain's "cognitive reserve" in the same way that engaging in other mentally and socially stimulating activities does.
+Some studies have shown that if you know two or more languages — and you have risk factors for Alzheimer's — you may experience a delay in the onset of Alzheimer's symptoms.
+Some researchers believe being bilingual or multilingual helps develop your brain's cognitive reserve in the same way that engaging in other mentally and socially stimulating activities does.

-- Bialystok E, et al. Bilingualism as a protection against the onset of behavioral but not aphasic forms of frontotemporal dementia.
+- Alladi S, et al. Bilingualism delays the onset of behavioral but not aphasic forms of frontotemporal dementia.
 Neuropsychologia.
 2017;99:207.